 There are many sectors where money laundering can be realized.
 Although money laundering generally appears to be drug-fighting and terrorism financing, financial offenders also launder money through tax evasion.
 Money laundering activities on tax evasion are high, and regulators and governments have some regulations to prevent activities.

 Not every tax evasion is money laundering.
-If the income tax laws and the Bank Privacy Act (BSA) are not complied with in criminal activities, it can be said that this tax evasion is realized through money laundering.
+If the income tax laws and the Bank Secrecy Act (BSA) are not complied with in criminal activities, it can be said that this tax evasion is realized through money laundering.
 As soon as these transactions are noticed, the necessary criminal action is taken.
 We will examine the relationship between money laundering and tax evasion.

-Relationship between Money laundering and Tax Evasion
+Relationship Between Money Laundering and Tax Evasion

 Money laundering is a very comprehensive issue, and these criminal activities are a risk for institutions such as banks, real estate agents, the gaming and gambling industry.
 Also, Apart from these institutions, money laundering is a great risk in tax evasion.
 Tax evasion means using illegal plans to avoid taxes that must be paid legally.
 Tax evasion is made over taxes such as tax evasion, income or wealth, or inheritance taxes, and customs duties.
 Tax amnesty incentives and returning assets can increase ML / FT risks.
 Tax amnesty and asset return incentives encourage taxpayers to highlight previously undeclared funds or other assets.
 This may cause large amounts of funds excluded from the official financial system to be invested in financial institutions during the program.